suzwig/suzwig.github.io/index.md

 layout: home
 ---

-# We are happily married!
+# We're officially married!

-Thank you all for celebrating and supporting us no matter if close or far!
+Thank you to everyone for celebrating and supporting us, whether you were right here with us or cheering us on from afar.

 ![Us happily married in Chicago!](assets/images/IMG_1069.JPG)